John Elder (shipbuilder): Ill-health and death

 Early in 1869 he became seriously ill with cirrhosis of the liver.
 He went to London to get specialist advice, but died of the disease during his visit, on 17 September 1869.

 Family

-Elder had married Isabella Ure, daughter of Alexander Ure, in 1857.
+Elder had married Isabella Ure, daughter of solicitor Alexander Ure, in 1857.

 Isabella Elder, after her husband's death, besides adding largely to the endowment of the chair of civil engineering and applied mechanics at the University of Glasgow, also provided an endowment to create the John Elder Professorship of Naval Architecture and Ocean Engineering at the university, and also financed the establishment of the Queen Margaret College.

 In June 1901, she received an honorary Doctor of Laws (LL.D.) from the University of Glasgow.
 She also dedicated Elder Park, Govan in his memory; the public park, also containing the local library and statues of both Isabella and John Elder, is located directly south of the Fairfield headquarters, retained as the Fairfield Heritage Centre.